eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/index.md

 <div class="annotate" markdown>
 - the header area, showing selected elements, possible actions (e.g. **:eccenca-item-add-artefact: create** or **:eccenca-item-remove: remove resource**), a **:eccenca-module-search: Go to resource** input field, and a **:eccenca-application-useraccount: user menu**
 - the navigation area, showing the [Graphs](#graphs) and the [Navigation](#navigation) structures, (1)
-- the main area, which provides multiple views, depending on which resource has been selected.
+- the main area, providing multiple views, depending on which resource has been selected.
 </div>

 1. If necessary, you can toggle the navigation area by using the